abhisek2004/Html-Css-Javascript-Project/README.md

-Absolutely!
-Here’s your README section restructured to match the style of your MERN Stack project section:

----

 # 🌟 Welcome to My HTML-CSS-Javascript Project Repository! 🌟

 🚀 **Mission:** To upload 1000+ projects before graduation in the next 2 years!